AndrewRathbun/iTired/README.md

 Note: You can modify your root directory entry in the textbox even if you loaded the data from a file.
 Just make sure to press the "GO!" button to confirm your changes.

-Note
+Notes
 -----

 1. Please report any bugs.
-2. This program is distributd under the GPL-3.0 license.
+2. This program is distributed under the GPL-3.0 license.
 Please understand the terms of use before using the source code.
+3. The utility should run on Windows, Linux, and Mac.
+For Linux and Mac, please use Mono to run the exe.